All Episodes

 I mean, it's like legalizing drug dealing.

-There's certain people unethical in every business.
+There are certain people unethical in every business, unfortunately.

-So that same Virginia Democrat who wanted to make it legal to abort a baby even after the delivery is started, it's also crusading to protect the fall canker worm from any harm that evil human beings could cause them.
+So that same Virginia Democrat who wanted to make it legal to abort a baby even after the delivery has started, it's also crusading to protect the fall canker worm from any harm that evil human beings could cause them.

 You can't make it up.